 Auto insurance is the most often-held type of coverage in Alberta, and that means there are a lot of different companies offering a lot of different deals.
-Bow Valley Insurance has been serving Canadians for 33 years from our Calgary location, and our brokers know all the ins-and-outs of auto insurance.
+Bow Valley Insurance has been serving Canadians for 33 years, and our brokers know all the ins-and-outs of auto insurance.
 Our brokerage employs 52 knowledgeable and experienced insurance experts who have access to packages provided by 15 different insurance companies, and we know exactly which ones provide the coverage you need at the rates you want.

 Minimum Auto Insurance Coverage Requirements in Alberta

 Each province in Canada has designated minimum insurance requirements for automobile owners as determined through provincial legislation.
 Alberta’s minimum auto insurance coverage requisites include:

 - Compulsory minimum third-party liability: Coverage for one accident includes a minimum of $200,000 liability, but if the total cost of the accident exceeds this amount then property damage will be capped at $10,000.

 - Medical payments: Each auto insurance policy in Alberta includes a minimum of $50,000 a person for medical treatments such as chiropractic services, massage therapy and acupuncture for treatment of injuries due to an accident.

 - Funeral expense benefits: Funeral expense benefits for those killed in an auto accident are covered for up to $5,000.

 - Disability income benefits: Minimum coverage in Alberta includes compensation for wages lost due to an accident of 80 per cent of your gross weekly wages up to a maximum of $400 a week for up to two years.